stanfordnlp/CoreNLP/_pages/cmdline.md

 `edu.stanford.nlp.kbp.common.KBPProtobufAnnotationSerializer`,
 `edu.stanford.nlp.kbp.slotfilling.ir.index.KryoAnnotationSerializer`.
 If unspecified the value of the `serializer` property will be tried instead.
 If it is also not defined, the default is to use `edu.stanford.nlp.pipeline.GenericAnnotationSerializer`.

-The `ProtobufAnnotationSerializer` uses the Java methods writeDelimitedTo() and parseDelimitedFrom(), which allow sending several length-prefixed messages in one stream.
+The `ProtobufAnnotationSerializer` is a non-lossy annotation serialization.
+It uses the Java methods writeDelimitedTo() and parseDelimitedFrom(), which allow sending several length-prefixed messages in one stream.
 Unfortunately, Google has declined to implement these methods for Python or C++.
 You can get information from Stack Overflow and other places on how to roll your own version for C++ or Python.
 Probably the best place is [here](http://stackoverflow.com/questions/2340730/are-there-c-equivalents-for-the-protocol-buffers-delimited-i-o-functions-in-ja/) but there are many other sources of information including: [here](http://stackoverflow.com/questions/8269452/google-protocol-buffers-parsedelimitedfrom-and-writedelimitedto-for-c), [here](https://github.com/google/protobuf/pull/710),  [here](http://stackoverflow.com/questions/11484700/python-example-for-reading-multiple-protobuf-messages-from-a-stream), and [here](http://eli.thegreenplace.net/2011/08/02/length-prefix-framing-for-protocol-buffers).
 [This Stack Overflow question](http://stackoverflow.com/questions/39433279/read-protobuf-serialization-of-stanfordnlp-output-in-python/40964310) explicitly addresses the issue for CoreNLP.

 ### A note on numbering